syzer/embedded-workshop-4/docs/src/i2c-imu.md

 If you get totally lost, we provided you a possible solution at `code/i2c_imu`, where calibrate the IMU and read the sensor data.
 You can also use this one, if you want to continue building something bigger on it.

-You can also ask us your other for help!
+You can also ask us and others for help!